TRASAL/Dedispersion/README.md

 The dedispersion step is typically compiled as part of a larger pipeline, but this repo contains two example programs in the `bin/` directory to test and autotune a dedispersion kernel.

-## printCode

-Prints the code for a specific dedispersion kernel to stdout.
-Needs platform, data layout, and kernel configuration parameters (see below).

 ## DedispersionTest

 Checks if the output of the CPU is the same for the GPU.